ASFHyP3/hyp3-isce2/README.md

 ## Usage
 The HyP3-ISCE2 plugin provides a set of workflows (accessable directly in Python or via a CLI) that can be used to process SAR data using ISCE2.
 The workflows currently included in this plugin are:

----
-- `**insar_tops_burst**`: A workflow for creating single-burst Sentinel-1 geocoded unwrapped interferogram using ISCE2's TOPS processing workflow
+- `insar_tops_burst`: A workflow for creating single-burst Sentinel-1 geocoded unwrapped interferogram using ISCE2's TOPS processing workflow
 ---

 To use one of these tools, simply run `python -m hyp3_isce2 ++process [WORKFLOW_NAME] [WORKFLOW_ARGS]`.
 For example, to run the `insar_tops_burst` workflow: